 It’s a fun read and the story moves well with motivated characters and readily believable dialogue, something Chaykin does exceedingly well.
 Because it’s Howard Chaykin we’re treated to some unnecessary nudity, a blowjob reference, a sodomy joke and a cult.
 And that’s where things take a weird turn and take us somewhere it doesn’t need to go, mostly because it just doesn’t make sense or add anything.
 Our villains end up as part of some rich male cult and the last chapter involves a lot of chanting without reason, plus the last page ties the story to the assassination of Martin Luther King Jr, again for no reason whatsoever.

 Art is classic modern Chaykin with those poses and action moves you will instantly recognize with love or hate.
 Lots of great textures.
 If you’re a fan of his work then this book will feel like an old friend.
 Longtime collaborator Ken Bruzenak did a great job on the lettering, especially in the cult scenes.

-Not sure where the disconnect between website and book occurs but Dark Horse lists this as Action Adventure, age range 12.
+Not sure where the disconnect between website and book occurs but Dark Horse lists this as Action-Adventure, age range 12.
 Hmm, not quite.
-No extras, just a straight up collection of the serialized story from Dark Horse Presents.
-At standard comic size and 72 pages it’s expensive for what you’re getting, but it is a hardcover.
+No extras, just a straight-up collection of the serialized story from Dark Horse Presents.
+At the standard comic size and 72 pages, it’s expensive for what you’re getting, but it is a hardcover.